Updated: Nov 5, 2021

 Quality means research about your products and services that gives the information your customers need to make informed buying decisions.
-Supply the facts, figures, charts, copy, text, illustrations, and photos that tell the customer what they want and need to know.
-When you supply the best content in your industry, you become the go-to person.
-The one with the best answers that explain everything they need to know—the expert.
+Supply the facts, figures, charts, copy, text, illustrations, and photos that tell customers what they want and need to know.
+When you supply the best content in your industry, you become the go-to person—the one with the best answers that explain everything they need to know—the expert.

 What is high-quality content?

 To grow your business online, you need to be thinking about what people want—including creative content with a strategy that attracts potential clients.
 Don't be that site that talks about themselves.
-Be that site that has the information that people want because it benefits them.
+Instead, be that site that has the information that people want because it benefits them.

 The most important thing your content can do for your customers is to solve their problems.
 Your customer is looking for answers to something.
 If you have done your research, you will have a good idea of what those issues are.
 Address the problem by telling a story and making it exciting and easy to understand.